-Here you’ll find many of the classic and renowned lightweight bikes like this Yamaha SR400 pictured here that started the Big Four on the road to complete world domination.
+Here you’ll find many of the classic and renowned lightweight bikes like the Yamaha SR400 pictured here that started the Big Four on the road to complete world domination.

 A good selection from Honda, Suzuki, Kawasaki and Yamaha for enthusiasts of the four-strokers that weren’t always huge sellers in the west, but gave the Japanese factory engineers and stylists the experience and motivation to go after established big-bike makers like Norton, Triumph, Ducati and Harley Davidson.

-Of course, after the legends-in-the-making such as the Honda 400-four, Yamaha RD350/400, and the Kawasaki middleweight KZs, and such, the poor Brit bike industry was under the gun.
+Of course, after the legends-in-the-making such as the Honda 400Four, Yamaha RD350/400, and the Kawasaki middleweight KZs, and such, the poor Brit bike industry was under the dawn of the rising sun.

-It's the same old sad story and we've heard it all before but at least we got our greasy hands on some reliable, fast and fun new bikes that would shape the future of the industry and our very lives!
+It's the same old sad story and we've heard it all before but at least we got our greasy hands on some reliable, fast and fun new Japanese motorcycles that would shape the future of the industry and our very lives!

-Most Japanese motorcycles sold in Europe and North America in the late 60’s and early seventies were small displacement two-strokes.
+Most Japanese motorcycles sold in Europe and North America in the late 60’s and early seventies were small displacement two and four-strokes.
 Aside from the 1969 introduction of the awesome Honda 750Four, in fact there simply were no “middleweight” classic Japanese bikes.

 But with the success of larger displacement bikes, particularly in the great expanses of North America, the big Four sought to flesh out their line-ups with models like the Kawasaki KZ650 and Suzuki GS650 Yamaha XS1 and others.